AstarNetwork/astar-community-tutorials/docs/Builder/zkEVM/create-And-Deploy-ERC20-Token.md

 ## Verify the Smart Contract

 Next, let’s verify the smart contract.
-You can refer to the Astar docs guide (https://docs.astar.network/docs/build/zkEVM/smart-contracts/verify-smart-contract), but I’ll also guide you through the process.
-Navigate to your deployed smart contract on the Block Explorer, access the Contract tab, and proceed to click the Verify and Publish button.
+You can refer to the [Astar docs guide](https://docs.astar.network/docs/build/zkEVM/smart-contracts/verify-smart-contract), but I’ll also guide you through the process.
+Navigate to your deployed smart contract on the Block Explorer, access the Contract tab, and proceed to click the `Verify and Publish` button.

 Various methods exist for verifying a smart contract; we’ll utilize Solidity flattened source code.
 Revisit your code editor, where you made adjustments to the token smart contract, and execute the following terminal command with Hardhat to flatten the contract code: